aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/worksheet-views/scale-a-worksheet/_index.md

 type: docs
 weight: 130
 url: /net/how-to-scale-a-worksheet/
-description: This article shows you code explaining how to scale a worksheet using Aspose.Cells library.
+description: This article shows you code explaining how to scale a worksheet using the Aspose.Cells library.
 keywords: C# scale a worksheet, How to Scale a Worksheet using C#, Scale a worksheet in C#.
 ai_search_scope: cells_net
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"